emprcl/signls/README.md

 :loop: a generative midi sequencer in the terminal

 TODO:
+ - add new layer of parameter controls for key modes
  - add randomness on every note param
    - keep a global list of random modulator with a coeff value.
 The coeff values should be validated by the param package.
  - add lfo on every param